The Best RV Insurance Companies (2021)

 Whether your recreational vehicle (RV) is your full-time home or you mostly use it for vacations, RV insurance is a must-have for motorhome owners.
 Just as car owners need auto insurance for roadside assistance, liability coverage, and emergency expenses, RV owners also feel peace of mind when they have insurance coverage for unexpected situations.

 RV insurance is a category of specialized insurance products, so insurance providers may offer different types of RV and travel trailer insurance.
-Get to know some of your best options with our recommendations for motorhome insurance and related products.
+Compare RV insurance to get the lowest rates with recommendations from Gabi experts.

 Best Overall: Nationwide